 As stated above, the majority of foreign citizens are required to obtain a visa to visit Cairo and the rest of Egypt.
 Only a few nationalities, including citizens of all Gulf Cooperation Council (GCC) countries, are able to travel to Cairo visa-free for short stays.
 Other foreign passport holders are either required to obtain an Egypt visa on arrival, a visa from an embassy or consulate, or through the Egypt eVisa application online, depending on their nationality and the duration of the stay.

 Obtaining a tourist visa for Egypt online is by far the most convenient option for eligible travelers, as it removes the need to visit an embassy in person or queue for a visa on arrival at border entry points.
-It allows a total stay in Egypt for 30 days for purposes of tourism.
+It allows stays in Egypt for up to 30 days at time for purposes of tourism.
 However, those who wish to visit Egypt for other purposes, such as to live, work or study, are required to obtain an Egypt entry visa from an embassy or consulate in advance of their trip.

 Cairo airport is the second biggest airport in Africa and receives approximately 16 million passengers a year.
 Those arriving at Cairo airport with an Egypt online tourist visa will be able to present a printed copy of the approved eVisa alongside their passport at border control to gain expedited entry to the country.
 Travelers who intend to obtain an Egypt visa on arrival will be required to queue upon entry before passing through immigration.